vipul-sharma20/hiruko/README.md

 * How the number of cores affects thread execution and GIL?
 * How the number of threads affects their execution and GIL?
-* And more ... (feel free to create a new issue if you have any suggestions?)
+* And more ...

+(feel free to create a new issue if you have any suggestions)

 Credits
 -------